decred/dcrdex/dex/testing/firo/README_ELECTRUM_HARNESSES.md

 veriosn upgraded by the script into a virtual environment each time.

 The **electrum.sh** script depends on [python3], [python3 pip] and [git] to run.
-Python3 v3.6 is coded but this svript was tested using python3.10.
+Python3 v3.6 is coded but this script was tested using python3.10.
 Some testing (minimal) was done with 3.7.
 Git should be latest.
 Pip will be re-downloaded and version upgraded by the script into a virtual environment each time.